Dineth-Mudalige/Data-Driven-Control-of-VNS-Cardiac/README.md

 # Data Driven Control of VNS for the Cardiac System

- This is the read me for the open source code provided as supplement ot the Frontier's paper:
+ This is the read me for the open source code provided as supplement to the Bioarxiv paper:
  Data Driven Control of Vagus Nerve Stimulation for the Cardiac System

  Branen A., Yao Y., Kothare M., Mahmoudi B., and Kumar G.